IPS-Hosting/game-images/scpsl/README.md

 You can change the port with the `GAME_PORT` environment variable.

-## Game content
-CSS is automatically downloaded and mounted during `update_validate`.
-Content is placed in `/home/ips-hosting/.ips-hosting/game-content/cstrike`.
-This is required because many maps use props from CSS.
-Without the content being mounted on the server, those props have no physics.
-Things that are not needed for content like maps are not kept to reduce disk usage.

 ## Env variables
 Env variables can be configured with the `-e "KEY=VAL"` flag when creating the container.
 The flag can be used multiple times.
 To change the env variables, you need to re-create the container.